-Expanders with Lateral Extensions (i.e., suture tabs)
+Expanders with Lateral Extensions (i.e. suture tabs)

-Reinforced lateral extensions located on some expander designs may be sutured once the device is placed in the desired location.
+Reinforced lateral extensions may be sutured once the device is placed in the desired location.
 Extreme care should be taken to move the expander shell away from the tabs to avoid accidental shell puncture during suturing operations.
 Tabs may be trimmed if desired.
 Extreme care should be taken during trimming operations to avoid shell damage with sharp instrument.

-Softspan Remote Injection Port Location
+Dermaspan Remote Injection Port Location